 1x2 couplers have only one input port for simplified use and cable management.
 The unused port is internally terminated within the coupler housing in a manner that minimizes back reflections (please see the 1x2 Coupler Tutorial tab for details).
 These couplers are ideal for applications where light is split from the input port into two output ports at the specified coupling ratio.
 While the coupler is bidirectional and can be used in reverse, when used to combine light, some portion of light is lost in the internally terminated end.

-These couplers are also offered with a Ø62.5 μm core size.
-Additionally, Thorlabs offers premium, dual-window 1x2 graded-index (GRIN) multimode fiber optic couplers with a Ø50 μm core.
-They can be found here
+Thorlabs also offers premium, dual-window 1x2 graded-index (GRIN) multimode fiber optic couplers with a Ø50 μm or Ø62.5 μm core.